 - 1. Any child (Catholic or non-Catholic) resident within that parish's boundaries as established by the Santa Rosa Diocese. - 2.
-All children (Catholic or non-Catholic) who attend the parochial school. - 3.
+All children (Catholic or non-Catholic) who attend the parochial school or are a member of that Catholic Parish. - 3.
 Any child who is a legal resident of an adjoining parish and which has no C.Y.O.
 Athletic Program. - 4.
 A child shall be placed in a parish based on geographical location of home address.
 Any exception must be waived on an individual basis due to "hardship."
-Reason for hardship may be:

-a.
-Parish school affiliation, or 2017-2018
+Reason for hardship may be: - a.
+Parish school affiliation, or - b.

-b.
 Parish affiliation

 This petition must be submitted in writing to the Board and is subject to approval of the protest and hardship committee.
+Sole exception would be if player's relative is a coach and said coach lives inside that Parish's boundary.
+In that case a waiver must be obtained.

 - 5. A player or participant moving from one parish to another during the season will remain on the team on which roster his name originally appeared.
 In case of hardship, petition the Board or Athletic Directors. - 6.
-Once a player has participated for a parish he/she will not be permitted to play for another parish, unless a residence change to within a new parish boundary has occurred in which the player wants to participate.
+Once a player has participated for a parish, he/she will not be permitted to play for another parish, unless a residence change to within a new parish boundary has occurred in which the player wants to participate.
 However, the player has the option to continue playing for his/her original parish until eligibility is complete.
-In case of hardship, petition the protest and hardship committee. - 7.
-It is the parish Athletic Director's (AD's) responsibility to check, approve, and certify all rosters to comply with parish boundaries and age requirements, prior to submitting to the commissioner.
-Hardship cases shall be filed with the commissioner along with the team roster. - 8.
-The Executive Board must review all instances before a child, coach or parent can be removed from the program.
+In case of hardship, petition the protest and hardship committee.